EaseCHAOS/easechaos/README.md

 - ✅ Class filtering system
 - ✅ Responsive design with Light and Dark Theme
 - ✅ Calendar download (PDF & Image)
+- ✅ Accessible as Progressive Web App (PWA).
+You can basically save for offline use once your schedule is loaded up

 ## Getting Started